f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltAwsSite.rst

   the same region to view any resources created by Volterra.

-In your UDF deployment there is a *Cloud Accounts* tab that contains releative information about the ephemeral AWS account created for you.
+In your UDF deployment there is a *Cloud Accounts* tab that contains related information about the ephemeral AWS account created for you.
 Take note of your *API Key* and *API Secret*.
+If you are using a UDF Course to access this lab the information will be at the bottom of the "Documentation" tab.

 |cloud_creds|